 Gone Girl (2014)

-Let’s start out with one of the most popular adaptations: Gone Girl.
+Let’s start out with one of the most popular adaptations: Gone Girl, which you can watch on Hulu.
 When I read this book, it was the epitome of feeling captivated by a book and all of my responsibilities went out the window.
 Gillian Flynn became a household name with this book’s release, and when Reese Witherspoon adapted the story into a movie, I knew it would be a hit.
 Gone Girl is a dual-timeline and perspective story about a man and a woman approaching their anniversary.
 The present timeline is him coming home to realize she has gone missing, and the past timeline are her diary entries leading up to her disappearance.
 Things get really messy when the cops become involved and Nick looks like the prime suspect in Amy’s disappearance.
 Gillian Flynn wrote the screenplay and really brought this story to life, David Fincher did a fantastic job creating a moody setting for this novel, and the entire cast completely knocked it out of the park.

 The Girl on the Train (2016)

 When I read The Girl on the Train by Paula Hawkins, I found this one to be so engrossing and cinematic, I knew it had to be a movie.
 I even pictured Emily Blunt as Rachel, an alcoholic who is having a hard time with the fact that her ex-husband has moved on to a new wife.
 As Rachel rides the train in and out of work everyday, she begins to notice this couple that she becomes obsessed with and what appears to be their perfect life.
 All of that changes when Rachel sees something horrifying and goes to the police to file a report.
 This was the first book I had read that had such an unreliable narrator, and I was fixated on all of the twists and the cast of characters.
 When the movie came out, it was exactly how I pictured it when I read it!
 Emily Blunt, Rebecca Ferguson, Haley Bennett and Allison Janney were perfect casting choices that carried these characters brilliantly.
+You can watch The Girl on the Train in all its thrilling glory on Netflix.

 The Silence of the Lambs (1991)